Can Demographic Factors Improve Text Classification? Revisiting Demographic Adaptation in the Age of Transformers: Experimental Setup

-We follow~\citet{hovy-2015-demographic} and measure the effects of demographic specialization of PLMs on three text-classification tasks, coupling (intrinsic) demographic \textit{attribute classification} (\textbf{AC}) with two extrinsic text classification tasks: \textit{sentiment analysis} (\textbf{SA}) and \textit{topic detection} (\textbf{TD}).
-As an intrinsic evaluation task, AC directly tests if the intermediate demographic specialization (\S\ref{sec:method}) results in a PLM that can be more effectively fine-tuned to predict the same demographic classes used in intermediate specialization: PLMs (vanilla PLM and our demographically specialized counterpart) -- are fine-tuned in a supervised fashion to predict the demographic class (gender: male or female; age: below 35 or above 45) of the text author.
+Here we describe evaluation tasks and provide details on the data used for demographic specialization and downstream evaluation. \paragraph{Evaluation Tasks.} We follow~\citet{hovy-2015-demographic} and measure the effects of demographic specialization of PLMs on three text-classification tasks, coupling intrinsic demographic \textit{attribute classification} (\textbf{AC}) with two extrinsic text classification tasks: \textit{sentiment analysis} (\textbf{SA}) and \textit{topic detection} (\textbf{TD}).
+As an intrinsic evaluation task, AC directly tests if the intermediate demographic specialization results in a PLM that can be more effectively fine-tuned to predict the same demographic classes used in the intermediate specialization: PLMs (vanilla PLM and our demographically specialized counterpart) -- are fine-tuned in a supervised fashion to predict the demographic class (gender or age) of the text author.
 SA is a ternary classification task in which the reviews with ratings of $1$, $3$, and $5$ stars represent instances of \textit{negative}, \textit{neutral}, and \textit{positive} class, respectively.
-TD classifies texts into 5 different topic categories (the selection of topics is country dependent, cf. \S\ref{ssec:data}).
-We report the F1-measure for each task following \citet{hovy-2015-demographic}.
+TD classifies texts into 5 different topic categories.
+We report the $F_{1}$-measure for each task following \citet{hovy-2015-demographic}.